ChrisPenner/slick/README.md

 # Example Site:

-Here's an example of using slick to build an ENTIRE blog with full automatic asset caching:
+Here's an example of using slick to build an ENTIRE blog with full automatic asset caching.

 ```haskell
 {-# LANGUAGE DeriveGeneric #-}